tydeno/Ploto/README.md

 Please also bear in mind that unexpected beahviour and or bugs are possible.

 These are known:
-* Only works when plotting in root of drives
 * Only works when Drives are dedicated to plotting (dont hold any other files)
 * If you start to use Ploto and you have Logs created by GUI or any other manager in C:\Users\me.chia\mainnet\plotter\, Get-PlotoPlots wont the able to read the status.
 Make sure you delete/move all existing Logs in said path.